softbankrobotics-labs/pepper-extras/README.md

 }
 ```

-Now we it displays 1000000 as expected, as all coroutines ran in the same thread, and when one is running, you have guarantee that the other does not.
+Now we see that it displays 1000000 as expected, as all coroutines ran in the same thread, and when one is running, the other is guaranteed not to.
-In case your coroutines do a long task, do not hesitate to call yield to let the other
+In case your coroutines do a long task, do not hesitate to call yield to let the other run in parallel.

 **Example 2** - Monitor robot speed